ElektraInitiative/libelektra/src/plugins/dbus/README.md

 - system: system-wide bus
 - user: session bus

-Following signal names are used to notify about changes in the Elektra's KeySet:
+Following signal names are used to notify about changes in the Elektra’s KeySet:

 - KeyAdded: a key has been added
 - KeyChanged: a key has been changed